| Home Introduction

 ants were discernible as brighter specks of light as the

 electricity drained off them into space.
+"It's

 simply an emission of electric corona light," he explained.